 Visa and Mastercard handle STIP transactions slightly differently.
 Each network has a backup system that uses its own set of rules for declining or approving STIP transactions.
 Consult the documentation from each network to see what the rules are.
 Also see Stand-in processing in the Authorization Controller API guide for more information on STIP.

+The default standard for country codes is ISO 3166.
 Mastercard uses different country codes for these countries:

 - 230 — Mastercard